MicrosoftDocs/sdk-api/sdk-api-src/content/ntdsapi/nf-ntdsapi-dsquerysitesbycostw.md

 Pointer to an array of <a href="https://msdn.microsoft.com/1920e824-992f-4d69-9b6d-586f58fa2ef7">DS_SITE_COST_INFO</a> structures that receives the cost data.
 Each element in this array contains the cost data between the site identified by the <i>pwszFromSite</i> parameter and the site identified by the corresponding <i>rgwszToSites</i> element.

 The caller must free this memory when it is no longer required by calling <a href="https://msdn.microsoft.com/810caa4f-8275-4ad8-ad3e-72061fc073dd">DsQuerySitesFree</a>.

-#### - pszFromSite [in]

-Pointer to a null-terminated string that contains the relative distinguished name of the site the costs are measured from.

-#### - rgszToSites [in]

-Contains an array of null-terminated string pointers that contain the relative distinguished names of the sites the costs are measured to.

 ## -returns